-If the word ‘Kalahari’ makes you think of a lifeless red desert then it’s time you tried a safari to one of Botswana’s three Kalahari parks – Nxai Pan National Park, the vast Central Kalahari Game Reserve and Makgadikgadi Pans National Park.
+If the word ‘Kalahari’ makes you think of a lifeless red desert then it’s time you set about visiting the Kalahari, and tried a safari to one of Botswana’s three Kalahari parks – Nxai Pan National Park, the vast Central Kalahari Game Reserve and Makgadikgadi Pans National Park.
 You’ll be amazed by he scenery, the staggering night sky and the abundant wildlife.

 Get an introduction to the traditional lifestyle of the San Bushman on our Kalahari Adventure Safari.